Balogunhabeeb14/Air-Pollution-Monitoring-and-Prediction-System/README.md

 We then implmented different ML and AI models to predict/forecast the different Pollution concentration. http://www.airpot-aq.com

 v3.
 PASS, this project therefore aims to develop a system that can provide postcode-units-specific pollution data to users using machine learning algorithms, GIS data, telematics, weather data and big data analytics.
-The system will be available via web and mobile app and will include
+The system will be available via web and mobile app and will include Live, Future and city/town analytics dashboard.

-**Live-Pass:** will provide live pollution data for each UK postcode-unit to support users in deciding for or against an outdoor activity (e.g. journey, outdoor exercise etc.) in a specific location/postcode-unit.
-It will suggest cleaner alternatives.

-**Future-Pass:** will provide hourly 7-day future pollution forecast for each UK postcode-units to support planning/scheduling future outdoor events for a cleaner location/time.

-**City/town analytics dashboard (CAD):** provide data and insights on the different levels of pollution for all the postcode-units within a city/town (targeted at local authorities)

 View some of Our publications.

 - https://www.emerald.com/insight/content/doi/10.1108/ACI-04-2021-0092/full/html

 - https://www.emerald.com/insight/content/doi/10.1108/JEDT-10-2021-0554/full/html